Bethe/Gauge Correspondence for linear quiver theories with ABCD gauge symmetry and spin chains: Conclusions and discussion

 In this article, we use the same approach in \cite{DZ23} to calculate the effective potential and the vacuum equations of $A_{2}$ quiver gauge theory with $\text{BCD}$-type product gauge group.
 Then we generalized the Bethe/Gauge correspondence proposed in \cite{DZ23} for the $\text{BCD}$-type gauge theories to $A_{2}$ quiver gauge theory with $\text{BCD}$-type product gauge group.
 And the corresponding open $\text{XXZ}$ spin chain with diagonal boundary condition on the Bethe side is modified to open $sl_{3}$ $\text{XXZ}$ spin chain with diagonal boundary condition.
 We saw that the correspondence worked perfect for 3d and 2d gauge theories with the parameter being specified to either $\xi=0,\frac{1}{2}$ or $\pm\frac{\eta}{2}$ to realize the vacuum equation of quiver gauge theory from the Bethe ansatz equation.
 Specially, the correspondence between 2d $A_{2}$ quiver gauge theory and $sl_{3}$ spin chain in \cite{KZ21} is one of our outcomes here.
 We also calculate the vacuum equation of general $A_{r}$ quiver gauge theory.

-For $A_{2}$ quiver gauge theory, We can change the classical Lie algebra into the exceptional Lie algebra.
-As for the integrability of 4d and 5d non-simple laced quiver gauge theory with $\text{SO}$ and $\text{Sp}$ gauge groups, it seems to require more effort to study in the future.
+For $A_{n}$ quiver gauge theory, we can change the classical Lie algebra into the exceptional Lie algebra to get the corresponding effective superpotential and vacuum equations.
+The Recently, the quantum integrability of non-simple laced quiver gauge theory has been discussed in \cite{CK18}.
+Meanwhile, the quantum integrable model of non-simple laced Lie algebra called folded integrable model has been given \cite{FHR22}.
+As for the integrability of 4d and 5d non-simple laced quiver gauge theory with $\text{SO}$ and $\text{Sp}$ gauge groups, as well as the $\text{SO/Sp}$ duality \cite{HKS11} seem to require more effort to study in the future.
+For the space of the paper, here we do not discus the Bethe/Gauge correspondence for quiver theories with gauge groups $\text{SU/SO}$ and $\text{SU/Sp}$.
+For that cases, the representations and the effective superpotential given in here and \cite{DZ23} are inevitably, we leave it to another work.

 \acknowledgments The financial support from the Natural Science Foundation of China (NSFC, Grants 11775299) is gratefully acknowledged from one of the authors (Ding).